 - An economist who could weigh in about the past and future income loss you face

-You should consider consult an injury lawyer for help with this important task.
+You should consider consulting an injury lawyer for help with this important task.
 An accident injury lawyer can identify and assess your case’s non-pecuniary damages and explain whether the MIR would impact those damages.

 Examples of recoverable non-pecuniary damages include: